 Los Angeles County DA

 Maynard Barnes, played by Stephen Root, is a fictional character.
 The Los Angeles County DA at the time was Buron Fitts.
-Fitts, as a Deputy DA had successfully prosecuted his boss DA Asa Keyes for bribery in the Julian Oil scandal and was sworn in as Keyes’ successor in December 1928.
-Despite allegations of corruption (including one case in which he was accused but acquitted, of having accepted an orchard as a bribe in exchange for letting off wealthy real estate developer John P. Mills on an underage girl morals charge) or lack of enthusiasm for prosecuting certain criminals, he remained DA until 1940 when he was voted out on the coattails of the reform effort led by Clifford Clinton that saw mayor Frank Shaw recalled from office in 1938.
+Fitts, as a Deputy DA, had successfully prosecuted his boss, DA Asa Keyes, for bribery in the Julian Oil scandal and was sworn in as Keyes’ successor in December 1928.
+Despite allegations of corruption (including one case in which he was accused but acquitted, of having accepted an orchard as a bribe in exchange for letting off wealthy real estate developer John P. Mills in the Olive Day “Love Mart” underage girl morals charge) or lack of enthusiasm for prosecuting certain criminals, he remained DA until 1940 when he was voted out on the coattails of the reform effort led by Clifford Clinton that saw mayor Frank Shaw recalled from office in 1938.

 Some final notes